Advocating for Safe Abortion Project

 Jessica Morris, Senior Project Manager

-FIGO regards reproductive choice, including access to safe abortion services, as a basic and non-negotiable tool for ensuring the human rights of every woman, not just in one region or country, but globally.
+FIGO regards reproductive choice, including access to safe and quality abortion care, as a basic and non-negotiable tool for ensuring the human rights of every woman and girl, not just in one region or country, but globally.

-Lack of access to safe abortion results in 45% of all abortions globally being unsafe.
-Unsafe abortion remains a catastrophic public health problem accounting for up to 13 percent of maternal mortality worldwide, with hundreds of thousands of survivors living with long-term complications, including infertility and chronic pain.
+Lack of access to safe abortion due to these barriers results in 45% of all abortions globally being unsafe.
+Unsafe abortion remains a catastrophic public health problem accounting for up to 13 percent of preventable maternal mortality worldwide (nearly 39,000 preventable maternal deaths a year), with hundreds of thousands of survivors living with preventable long-term complications, including infertility and chronic pain.

 What we do